Police shut down highways, warn residents to stay home

 Following Ontario’s go-ahead yesterday, the city is reopening its outdoor recreational amenities — albeit with public health restrictions in place — as of May 22.

-New locations for speed cameras in Central Toronto
+New Don Valley East locations for speed cameras

 The city is moving its 50 automated speed enforcement (ASE) devices to begin a third round of ticketing in June.

-The ASE devices, commonly called speed cameras or photo radar, have until recently been located on Orde and Essex streets in University-Rosedale ward and on Sherbourne and Berkeley streets in Toronto Centre ward.
+The ASE devices, commonly called speed cameras or photo radar, have until recently been located on Fenside and Underhill drives in Don Valley East ward.

 The new locations where you’ll have to watch your speeding in this area are: